 Planning a trip to Beantown and wondering what to do?
-Keep reading for a huge itinerary for 3 days in Boston!
+Keep reading for an incredible 3 days in Boston itinerary!

 Few cities are as important in the history of the United States as Boston.
 In fact, the capital of Massachusetts is known as the “Cradle of Liberty” for its role in the American Revolution.

-Those interested in the early history of the USA will absolutely love spending 3 days in Boston.
-It’s not enough time to see everything, but you can cover some solid ground with 72 hours here.
+Those interested in the early history of the USA will absolutely love visiting Boston.
+And you can cover some solid ground over a long weekend in the city.

 If you’re ready to plan a perfect vacation in Boston, read on for a solid gameplan for visiting this historic American city.

 My epic itinerary will take you to:

 |The Freedom Trail|

 Visit a bunch of museums